Peter Diamondstone: Personal life

+Death

 Diamondstone died at his home in Dummerston, Vermont on August 30, 2017, at age 82.
 According to his wife, he was suffering from several ailments, including heart and kidney diseases, and had been recently released from the hospital.
 Diamondstone also suffered from leg sores which required him to wear shorts to stay comfortable.

 Upon his death, Bernie Sanders said, "I first met Peter Diamondstone over 45 years ago.
 While I have not had any real contact with him for many, many years, I have the feeling that he never changed.
 Peter was a very independent thinker, unafraid to express his (often controversial) point of view on any subject.
 As a result, he forced people to examine and defend their own positions.
 No small thing.
 In his own way, Peter played an important role in Vermont politics for many decades."